Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 time-shifting (deferring until a time when carbon-free energy is available).
 There’s already some useful tools in this space, such as a Kubernetes (carbon-aware) scheduler.

 However with the trend in cloud providers towards fully-green energy, it’s likely that their data centres in the most popular regions will be 100% soon, and so the gains in moving workloads from one to another are decreasing.
 This diminishes the benefits of demand shifting and demand shaping, leaving time-shifting as a reasonable option.

-Therefore we purposefully ignore demand-shaping and shifting n the following opinionated view of the activities with the most significant impact; focusing instead on three groups; easy-wins, medium effort and those activities at architecture design time:
+Therefore we purposefully ignore demand-shaping and demand-shifting in the following opinionated view of the activities with the most significant impact; focusing instead on three groups; easy-wins, medium effort and those activities at architecture design time:

 ### First: Low-Hanging Fruit

 ![Low hanging fruit](https://cdn.hashnode.com/res/hashnode/image/upload/v1730804092300/ebrrwNFL7.jpeg?auto=format)

 * **Measure**

   Start with carbon footprint tools, which will provide a ball-park figure of carbon usage decomposed over services.
 Be wary that these may not include ‘free usage’ (where free means cost-free of course) and may lack accuracy on shared ‘serverless’ services, eg: lambda functions.
 Third party data from CCF or ClimateIQ data provides more granular detail.